MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 emitting Delete-Ack instructions to enable the encoder to recover the table space.

+The ability to split updates to the header table into discrete messages reduces the possibility for head-of-line blocking within the table update streams.
+Implementations SHOULD limit the size of table update messages to avoid head-of-line blocking within these messages.

 # Security Considerations

 A malicious encoder might attempt to consume a large amount of space on the decoder by opening the maximum number of streams, adding entries to the table, then sending delete instructions enumerating many streams in a Stream ID List.

 To guard against such attacks, a decoder SHOULD bound its state tracking by generalizing the list of streams to be tracked.
 This is most easily achieved by